jeno-monisha/scard/README.md

 # Getting Started with Create React App

-In this project, we can able to track student tracking system by aadhar no. We implemented two step authentication using google firebase auth API called 'signInWithPhoneNumber'.
-We used firebase db for storing student and orgnaization data.
+In this project, we can able to track student tracking system by aadhar no. Implemented two step authentication using google firebase auth API called 'signInWithPhoneNumber'.
+Used firebase db for storing student and orgnaization data.

 ## Available Scripts